Understanding Anti-Intellectualism in the U.S.

 While ambiguous enough to allow for interpretation, Kuhn himself says that he did not write The Structure of Scientific Revolutions to be anti-science or to claim that science is irrational; others, like Bruno Latour, have similarly come out in subsequent years to clarify their position in support of science (and climate change).
 However, in practice, postmodernism had a different impact.
 Some have taken their views to the extreme, firmly believing that all knowledge is relative.
-This notion by some that there can be “multiple ways of knowing” has effectively reduced science to opinions — or today, alternative facts — and has allowed political and capitalist agendas to weaponize science for their own agendas, while continuing to call into question the validity of the scientific method itself.
+This notion by some that there can be “multiple ways of knowing” has reduced science to opinions — or today, alternative facts — and has allowed political and capitalist agendas to selectively weaponize science for their own agendas, while simultaneously calling into question the validity of the scientific method itself.
 According to a2019 Pew report, only 27% of Republicans have confidence in scientists in comparison to 43% of Democrats.
-As science fiction writer Isaac Asimov wrote in the 1980s:
+As science fiction writer Isaac Asimovwrote in the 1980s:

 “The strain of anti-intellectualism has been...nurtured by the false notion that democracy means that ‘my ignorance is just as good as your knowledge.’”

 While there are valid ways to critique intellectualism and its proxies (e.g., university education), the ongoing use of anti-intellectualism in our society is led by other agendas.
 Jay DeSart finds evidence that anti-intellectualism is, in part, driven by a sense of powerlessness.
-This contextualizes much of the anti-intellectualism language we read from Bloom, Kristol, and other cultural icons like Fahrenheit 451 — a nostalgia for times of easier control, knowing that knowledge and facts can be made into weapons by the masses.
-At its core, anti-intellectualism is a reaction to new changes that threaten our existing claims to knowledge, privilege, and access to power.
+This contextualizes much of the anti-intellectualism language we read from Bloom, Kristol, and other cultural icons like Fahrenheit 451— where knowledge and facts were made into weapons by the masses.
+At its core, anti-intellectualism is a reaction to changes that threaten existing claims to knowledge, privilege, and access to power.

 Sociopolitical Effects of Anti-Intellectualism

-With roots deeply ingrained into the foundation of the United States and fundamental American ideals, anti-intellectualism has shaped the societal structures we experience today.
-Especially for politicians, corporations, and religious institutions stand to benefit from this most— to maintain or assert authority, anti-intellectualism is the default weapon to fuse patriotism, American identity, and support for their own agendas.
+With roots deeply ingrained into the foundation of the United States and fundamental American ideals, anti-intellectualism has shaped the societal structures we live in today.
+Politicians, corporations, and religious institutions stand to benefit from this most— to maintain or assert authority, anti-intellectualism is the default weapon employed to fuse patriotism, American identity, and support for their own agendas.